Phone-GWP-group

 Consumer activity in the run up to Christmas

-Although many businesses – particularly larger retailers and eCommerce sellers – focus on Black Friday and Cyber Monday, this can be a mistake.
+Although many businesses – particularly larger retailers and ecommerce sellers – focus on Black Friday and Cyber Monday, this can be a mistake.
 Although these are typically the busiest two days of the year (although Amazon Prime Day is fast catching up), the extended run-up to Christmas is consistently the busiest for overall sales (reflected in these Christmas packaging facts).

 Yet, whilst some Christmas shopping for gifts takes place on Black Friday, a large percentage of items purchased are for the individual buying them (particularly big-ticket items such as TVs, fridges and sofas, as well as fashion and clothing).